gammasoft71/xtd/docs/xtd_forms_explanations.md

 ## Containers

 Containers are a specialization of controls.
-Although by line any control can be a container (see #parent-and-childs).
+Although by line any control can be a container (see #parent-and-childdren).

 The base class of a container is [xtd::forms::container_control](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/container_control.h).